TheHamhams/DG-Housing/README.md

 Heroku -

 This was also my first time putting an app on Heroku.
-The biggest hurdle for me was getting the requirments.txt file working.
+The biggest hurdle for me was getting the requiements.txt file working.
 I now understand the benefit of using a digital environment for this purpose, but before I used the command to create the file using all the dependencies on the machine.
 However, this added way too many libraries and they couldn't be found to upload them.
 I also tried using a Heroku python package, but for some reason none of them worked.
 I just ended up adding them manually which is what I should have done in the beginning since there are so few of them.

 Conclusion -